Giuseppe James Raviola, M.D.

-Giuseppe Raviola MD MPH serves as the Director of the Program in Global Mental Health and Social Change (PGMHSC) at Harvard Medical School, Associate Director of the Chester M. Pierce, MD Division of Global Psychiatry at Massachusetts General Hospital (MGH), and Director of Mental Health for Partners In Health (PIH).
-He is an Assistant Professor of Psychiatry, and of Global Health and Social Medicine at HMS.
+Giuseppe Raviola MD MPH serves as the Director of the Program in Global Mental Health and Social Change (PGMHSC) at Harvard Medical School, Director of the Chester M. Pierce, MD Division of Global Psychiatry at Massachusetts General Hospital (MGH), and Director of Mental Health for Partners In Health (PIH).
+He is an Associate Professor of Psychiatry, and an Associate Professor of Global Health and Social Medicine at HMS.
 He is an Adjunct Assistant Professor in the Department of Clinical Medicine at the University of Global Health Equity, Rwanda, and Academic Consultant, University of Sierra Leone Teaching Hospitals Complex, Freetown, Sierra Leone.

 Dr. Raviola received an undergraduate degree from Dartmouth College (History, 1994), a medical degree from Harvard Medical School (2002), and a public health degree from the Harvard T.H Chan School of Public Health (Clinical Effectiveness, 2012).
 He completed his postgraduate training in psychiatry at MGH-McLean Hospital (2006), and in child and adolescent psychiatry at Dartmouth-Hitchcock Medical Center (2008).
 From 2008-10 he served as an inpatient psychiatrist at Boston Children’s Hospital, and from 2010-2016 he established and led the Psychiatry Quality Program at Boston Children’s Hospital.